Cole-Heng/Swarm_Thesis/README.md

 ## Building

-To select between simulating in 2D or 3D, modify lines 16 and 17 of `./SRC/types.h`
+To select between simulating using Control Barrier Functions or not, modify `./SRC/types.h` to define `USE_CBF`.

 Run the following in the main directory